M.A. in Leadership, Ecology and Equity | Saint Paul University

 The School of Leadership, Ecology and Equity of the Faculty of Human Sciences at Saint Paul University offers a Master of Arts in Leadership, Ecology and Equity.
 This degree is conferred jointly by the Senates of Saint Paul University and the University of Ottawa under the terms of the federation agreement between them.

-The Integral Ecology option also integrates theory and practice, addressing the dynamic interplay between social injustice and a wide range of ecological issues, such as climate change, biodiversity loss, pollution, energy production and extractive industries, animal welfare, loss of natural habitat and other emerging concerns.
+Such leadership also relies on a solid understanding of the dynamic interplay between social injustice and a wide range of ecological issues, such as climate change, biodiversity loss, pollution, energy production and extractive industries, animal welfare, loss of natural habitat and other emerging concerns.
 It enables the development of leaders capable of making a commitment to environmental justice.

 Admission details